 Inside the release archive, you should find two binary files:

 Restart the board and repeat this procedure to the second HackRF.
 Now we are good.

 Define one board as Main and connect it CLKOUT to the CLKIN of the second board using SMA patch cable.
-HackRF automatically switches to the new clock source so now both boards are in the sync (at clocking level).
+HackRF automatically switches to the new clock source, so both boards are now in sync (at clocking level).

-Take a look at P20 connector near the CLOCK IO
+Take a look at the P20 connector near the CLOCK IO

-What we need to do is to PULL UP the GPIO3_11, just connect this line to the VCC 3.3.
+We need to PULL UP the GPIO3_11 and connect this line to the VCC 3.3.
 On both boards.

 Also, connect GPIO3_10 of the Main board to GPIO3_8 of the second board.
 And vice versa.
 GPIO3_8 of the Main board to the GPIO3_10 of the second.

-Also, it’s a very good idea to connect GND lines between two boards.
+Also, it’s a really good idea to connect GND lines between two boards.
 Don’t let the “digital” current flow over RF lines (CLOCK cable).

-In my case, I used a few metal stands to combine two boards together.
+In my case, I used a few metal stands to combine two boards.
 This gives the structure strength and reliability.
-Also, there is a low impedance path between boards GND so I don’t need to add extra GND wires.
+Also, there is a low impedance path between boards GND, so I don’t need extra GND wires.

 RF signals combination